-On August 1, 2019, the Board approved staff beginning the standards revision process for the Elementary Social Studies Standards, using the USBE-approved procedure.
-The standards review committee met in November of 2019 and recommended a revision of the current standards as well as additional recommendations for consideration during revision.
+On August 1, 2019, the Board approved staff to begin the standards revision process for the Elementary Social Studies Standards, using the USBE-approved procedure.
+The standards review committee met in November of 2019 and recommended a revision of the current standards, as well as additional recommendations for consideration during revision.
 Those recommendations were reported to the Standards and Assessment Committee of the USBE.
-The standards writing committee of experienced elementary teachers and LEA social studies specialists has completed the initial draft and released the draft for public comment.
-The standards are expected to be available in the 2022-2023 school year and fully implemented in school year 2023-2024.
+The standards writing committee of experienced elementary teachers and LEA social studies specialists have completed the final draft of the standards and it has been released.
+The standards will begin implementation in school year 2023-2024.